Frequently Asked Questions

 2. Are there other methods to transfer water into an aquifer?

-Yes, two other common methods are spreading basins and vadose zone wells wells (in Texas, these are referred to as aquifer recharge (AR) projects).
+Yes, two other common methods are spreading basins and vadose zone wells (in Texas, these are referred to as aquifer recharge (AR) projects, which are defined in Texas Water Code §27.201).
 If the soil between the land surface and the aquifer can transmit water, spreading basins can be used.
 In spreading basins, water is retained by engineered structures and percolates through the soil to the aquifer.
 If the soil at the surface is impermeable and the aquifer is shallow, vadose zone wells might be considered.
 Vadose zone wells typically are large diameter wells that penetrate through an impermeable soil layer to layers where water can infiltrate the soil and drain into the aquifer.

-3. How many ASR systems are there in Texas?
+3. How many ASR or AR systems are there in Texas?

 4. How many ASR systems are there in the United States?